GoogleCloudPlatform/rad-lab/modules/data_science/README.md

 Below Architechture Diagram is the base representation of what will be created as a part of [RAD Lab Launcher](../../radlab-launcher/radlab.py).

 ![](../../docs/images/V1_DataScience.png)

+We provide sample Jupyter Notebooks as part of data science module deployment.
+If you would like to include your own Jupyter Notebooks add them into [scripts/build/notebooks](./scripts/build/notebooks) folder and then run the deployment.
+You will be able to access your Jupyter notebooks from the Vertex AI Workbench Notebook created as part of the deployment.

 ## IAM Permissions Prerequisites